Students: Looking for advising?

 Open to: Undergraduate students

-Gain real world experience in public engagement and environmental advocacy projects, connecting with diverse stakeholders in urban and environmental planning, and co-leading an educational program that empowers underserved communities to foster resiliency in their communities.
+Gain real world experience in public engagement and environmental advocacy projects, connecting with diverse stakeholders and co-leading an educational program that empowers underserved communities to foster resilience in their communities.

 Applications closed